 - Introduction to online resources and locating scholarly articles

 - In-depth instruction on specific library databases, disciplines, or individual topics

 - Identifying scholarly articles

 - Finding and using polling and statistical information

 - Advance use of specific library collections such as:

-- Government documents, children’s/juvenile fiction and non-fiction, special collections, and print reference.
+- Government documents, children’s/young adult fiction and non-fiction, special collections, and print reference.

 *Instruction relating to the University Archives is also available.
 Contact Colleen Deel for information.

 Any requests for library instruction can be sent to the Research and Instruction Services Librarian, Patrick Leeport.
-If the library instruction session is discipline specific faculty are welcome to contact their departmental library liaison directly.
+Often, upper level, discipline specific library instruction requests will be routed to the librarian who liaises with the department the course is listed in.
+If faculty prefer, they are welcome to contact their departmental library liaison directly.

 When contacting a librarian about scheduling a session, sharing information about any research assignments, required sources, the number of students, and possible dates is helpful.
 Scheduling in advance is greatly appreciated, as it allows the librarian teaching the session to create a more meaningful and relevant workshop.